superdurszlak/superdurszlak.github.io/_posts/2024-11-24-research-driven-how-spikes-lay-ground-for-projects.md

 ## Summary

-Summarize the findings, such as whether the PoC was successful or which options seem to be promising, and which seem to be dead ends.
+Summarize the findings, such as:
+* whether the PoC was successful
+* which options seem to be promising, and which seem to be dead ends.

 ## Recommendations